rhysma/AWSResources/cloudpractitioner.md

-# AWS Exam Study Resources
+# AWS Cloud Practitioner Exam Study Resources
 Notes and resources for studying for the AWS Certified Cloud Practitioner Exam

 ## Links and Resources